Noisy Interactive Quantum Communication: Overview of Results

+First, we need to establish a framework for simulating quantum protocols over noisy channels.
+To avoid losing quantum information, the approach we take is to teleport \cite{BBCJPW93} the quantum communication register back and forth.
+When the register is in some party's possession, this party tries to evolve the simulation by applying one of his unitary operations in the noiseless protocol, or one of its inverses if he realizes at some point he applied it wrongly before.
+The important point is that all operations on the quantum registers are reversible, being a sequence of noiseless protocol unitary operators and random (but known) Pauli operators.
+Of particular importance to our work is the notion of tree codes as introduced by Schulman, which the players use to transmit classical information.

-If we compare our approach for the quantum case to those for the classical case, as described in a recent paper on efficient interactive coding \cite{BN13}, the high level logic of all proposed solutions until now for classical protocol simulation can be described as follow: try to evolve the protocol, and if it is later realized there has been some error, try to have the parties go back to where they last agreed (in a protocol tree representation, this would be their least common ancestor).
-However, in our case, the parties roughly try to follow the same idea, but are not able to do this passively as in the classical case for two reasons.
-First, the underlying classical communication is not fixed at the beginning of the protocol but depends on the random outcomes of the teleportation measurement, so even when they would try to synchronize based on previous errors, they would have to actively teleport during resynchronization, leading to potentially more errors on the joint quantum register.
-Second, there is no underlying transcript (or protocol tree) that the parties try to synchronize on, except that they want to evolve their sequence of unitaries, and so they have to actively rewind previous unitaries and wrong teleportation decoding instead of just going back to a point in the protocol where they agreed on the previous transcript.
+As described in a recent paper on efficient interactive coding \cite{BN13}, the high-level logic of all solutions proposed until now for classical protocol simulation can be summarized as follows: the parties try to evolve the protocol, and if they later realize there has been some error, they try to go back to the point where they last agreed (in a protocol tree representation, this would be their least common ancestor).
+In our approach for quantum protocols, the parties try to follow roughly the same idea, but for two reasons are not able to do this passively.
+First, there is no underlying transcript (or protocol tree) that the parties try to synchronize, except for their wish to evolve the correct sequence of unitary operations.
+By the no-cloning theorem \cite{Dieks82, WZ82}, the parties cannot restart with a copy of the quantum information received up to some earlier point.
+Instead they have to actively rewind previous unitary operators and wrong teleportation decodings until a suitable point in the protocol.
+Second, when they try to synchronize in this manner, they actively teleport, potentially leading to more errors on the joint quantum register.

+An important ingredient in our simulation is the representation for noisy quantum protocols that we develop.
+As said before, in quantum protocols there is no direct analogue of a protocol tree representation that enables one to keep track exactly and explicitly of the evolution of the noiseless protocol simulation.
+The cleaned-up form \cref{eq:coll} of our representation provides in some sense a quantum analogue of a protocol tree representation.
+As the classical representation, it enables an exact and explicit assessment of the evolution of the noiseless protocol simulation, as well as such an assessment of the departure from it due to noise.